Travel, Currency and Money saving tips for the Solomon Islands

 The Solomon Islands enjoy a tropical climate with daytime temperatures averaging 29C and evening temperatures averaging 19C.
 April to November is the most popular time to visit as the climate is very pleasant with little rain but the Solomon Islands are definitely considered a year round destination.

-When searching around for information on how to get a good exchange rate when sending money to the Solomon Islands you need to start with finding out the latest Solomon Islands Dollar foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to the Solomon Islands you need to start with finding out the latest Solomon Islands Dollar exchange rate for foreign transfers also called International Money Transfers (IMTs), which can be very different to the wholesale rate and also to currency exchange rates.